imaspacecat/microcmd/README.md

  * Fixed timer UI issue
  * Fixed duplicate name UI bug (Legacy Module configuration).
  * Fixed race condition in EventLoopManager.
- * Fix to keep references stable when updating gamepad.
+ * Fix to keep references stable when updating gamepadEx.
  * For legacy Matrix motor/servo controllers removed necessity of appending "Motor" and "Servo" to controller names.
  * Updated HT color sensor driver to use constants from ModernRoboticsUsbLegacyModule class.
  * Updated MR color sensor driver to use constants from ModernRoboticsUsbDeviceInterfaceModule class.